Lecture Recording Policy and Procedures

 Z3 = All of Z2 but includes a Video Conferencing Codec or separate stand alone PC for Zoom/Zoom Room functionality.

-How do staff manage recordings within Canvas?
+How do teachers manage recordings within Canvas?

-The lecture theatre capture system is integrated with Panopto so that recordings automatically appear within your Canvas course, via the Panopto Video menu, after the lecture (there will be a slight delay while Panopto processes the video).
+The lecture recording system is integrated with Panopto so that recordings automatically appear within your Canvas course, via the Panopto Video menu, after the lecture (there will be a slight delay while Panopto processes the video).
 Edits should be made to the video within 24 hours, before it is released to students.

 Click here for instructions on using the Panopto video editor.